MicrosoftDocs/visualstudio-docs.pl-pl/docs/ide/reference/set-current-stack-frame-command.md

 ## <a name="arguments"></a>Argumenty
  `index`

  Wymagana.
-Wybiera ramki stosu według indeksu.
+Wybiera ramkę stosu według indeksu.

 ## <a name="example"></a>Przykład